Pop-up cafe in Christ Church aims to spread message about direct provision

 While initially established to serve as a temporary, six-month stay for asylum seekers, by the end of December 2017 residents were spending an average of 23 months in direct provision.

-In many centres, residents are not allowed to cook and instead get canteen-style food over a counter.
+In many centres, residents do not have cooking facilities and instead are given canteen-style food over a counter.

 “Mothers and fathers pass down skills, traditions, tastes and family recipes to their children through cooking.
 It’s how families bond and gather,” according to Our Table’s website.